 RH: The amazing thing is that you, Ed, and I were there a couple of weeks ago.
 It was overgrown with trees; it’s a forest.

 Dr Z: There was nothing there.
 Just bare ground, even the quarry where they were getting trap rock for the roads and driveways.
 There was another quarry in Newington, a trap rock quarry.
-This (the trap rock was very important for roads.
+This (the trap rock) was very important for roads.
 There were just bushes and young trees in the quarry that were easily bulldozed.
 You can see where they stopped.
 The trees now have grown quite large.

 RH: How noisy was that for you guys in the neighborhood?

 Dr. Z: It was very noisy and we worried about our brick house.
 The house would tremble when they used explosives to break up the rocks.
-I believe that the Duke of Cumberland (inn) also shows cracks in the walls from that.
+I believe that the Duke of Cumberland (Inn) also shows cracks in the walls from that.
 It was like an earthquake.

 I want to mention that there were two doctors in town.
-David and Oran Mosher were brothers and they were Native American.
+Oran Mosher was a Native American.
 I wouldn’t be surprised if they came from up river … Dartmouth.
 And the other one in town was Dr. Kelly whose house was just sold.
 It’s a big house on Riverview Rd.
 And I will always remember him because he saved my life.
 Just before my father went into the army I had terrific pains in my abdomen and my father said “this is an acute appendix” and called Dr. Kelly.
-And they rushed me into Hartford Hospital and removed my inflamed appendix.
+And they rushed me into Hartford Hospital and removed my inflamed appendicitis.
 I will never forget that experience; I think I had PTSD for a long time (chuckles).
 I remember being taken into surgery.
 And I see this light shining on top of my stomach.
 And there’s a man in a mask, all dressed in a white uniform and he puts a cloth on top of my nose and says “Now breathe and you’ll fall asleep”.
 And I did.
 But the next thing I know is I wake up and it’s completely dark.
 And I started crying, and crying, and crying for my mother until they brought a cot in for my mother to stay until I was transferred out.

 RH: You had your appendix problems and Doug Robbins had a ruptured appendix.
 Seemed like a lot of people back then had problems with their appendix.